-You already know decision trees very well from your own experience.
-They represent a structured way of making decisions – each decision opening new branches.
-By answering a bunch of questions, you will finally land on the recommended outcome.
-Here is an example:
+You already know decision trees very well from your own experience as a human-being.
+Decision trees represent a structured way of making decisions – each decision opens up new branches.
+By answering a bunch of questions, you will ultimately land on the recommended outcome.

 There are many nuances to decision tree learning.
 For example, in the above figure, the first question carries more weight than the last question.
 If you like maths, the decision tree will never recommend you art or linguistics.
 This is useful because some features may be much more important for the classification decision than others.
 For example, a classification system that predicts your current health may use your sex (feature) to practically rule out many diseases (classes).

 Hence, the order of the decision nodes lends itself for performance optimizations: place the features at the top that have a high impact on the final classification.
-In decision tree learning will then aggregate the questions that do not have a high impact on the final classification as shown in the next graphic:
+Decision tree learning will then aggregate the questions that do not have a high impact on the final classification as shown in the next graphic:

 Suppose the full decision tree looks like the tree on the left.
 For any combination of features, there is a separate classification outcome (the tree leaves).
 However, some features may not give you any additional information with respect to the classification problem (e.g. the first

 ## Dependencies import numpy as np from sklearn import tree ## Data: student scores in (math, language, creativity) --> study field X = np.array([[9, 5, 6, "computer science"], [1, 8, 1, "literature"], [5, 7, 9, "art"]]) ## One-liner Tree = tree.DecisionTreeClassifier().fit(X[:,:-1], X[:,-1]) ## Result & puzzle student_0 = Tree.predict([[8, 6, 5]]) print(student_0) student_1 = Tree.predict([[3, 7, 9]]) print(student_1)

-Guess the output of this code snippet!
+?
+Feel free to guess the output of this code snippet first!

 The data in the code snippet describes three students with their estimated skill level (a score between 1-10) in the three areas math, language, and creativity.
 We also know the study subjects of these students.

 The one-liner creates a new decision tree object and trains the model using the fit function on the labeled training data (the last column is the label).
 Internally, it creates three nodes, one for each feature math, language, and creativity.

 math=8, language=6, creativity=5), the decision tree returns “computer science”.
 It has learned that this feature pattern (high, medium, medium) is an indicator for the first class.
 On the other hand, when asked for

+?
 Note that the algorithm is non-deterministic.
 In other words, when executing the same code twice, different results may arise.
 This is common for machine learning algorithms that work with random generators.
 In this case, the order of the features is randomly

-Where to go from here?
+Where to Go from Here?